 Most sources consider breastfeeding to be contraindicated during maternal antineoplastic drug therapy.[1]
-It might be possible to breastfeed safely during intermittent therapy with an appropriate period of breastfeeding abstinence.
-The duration of abstinence is not clear, but some have suggested a period of 24 hours before resuming nursing.[2]
+It might be possible to breastfeed safely during intermittent therapy with an appropriate period of breastfeeding abstinence. some have suggested a period of 24 hours before resuming nursing,[2] although the manufacturer recommends an abstinence period of 2 weeks.
+Capecitabine is metabolized to fluorouracil.
 Limited information indicates that a maternal continuous intravenous fluorouracil infusion at a dose of 200 mg/square meter daily produces undetectable levels in milk.
-If fluorouracil use is undertaken, monitoring of the infant's complete blood count and differential is advisable.
+If capecitabine use is undertaken, monitoring of the infant's complete blood count and differential is advisable.
 Chemotherapy may adversely affect the normal microbiome and chemical makeup of breastmilk.[3]
 Women who receive chemotherapy during pregnancy are more likely to have difficulty nursing their infant.[4]